How to you celebrate your birthday after your relationship falls apart? It’s not a riddle, unfortunately. It’s your life.

 In the meantime, here are a few ways to survive your birthday after your relationship has fallen to pieces.

-5 Ways to Have a Happy Birthday After a Breakup
+5 Ways to Celebrate Your Birthday After a Breakup

 My “She Blossoms” articles are broken up into five different categories: Spirit, Heart, Soul, Body, and Brain.
 These five tips will help you take care of yourself spiritually, emotionally, creatively, physically and intellectually this year, on your birthday.
 Even though your relationship ended and you just want to curl up and sleep forever.